Welcome to Val d'Isere

 Also see: Sports & Activities in Val d'Isere

-Restaurants in Val d'Isere
+Dining in Val d'Isere

 With an eclectic mix of restaurants to choose from in the centre of Val d'Isere there will be something to suit everyone's taste buds.
 Local French restaurants can be found dotted around the high street along with sushi restaurants, Italian restaurants and the more traditional Savoyard restaurants.